spsquared/SPARK_Future-Engineers_2022/Notebook/2022/June.md

 * [XT 60 battery connectors](https://www.amazon.com/OOOUSE-XT60-Connector-Pairs-pairs/dp/B005FAPYXS) need to be purchased to match connectors on battery
 * Special connectors for the servo and ESC have to be made (More to elaborate)

 The servo requires a voltage input of 5-7.4V, and the ESC has an output of 6V on the wire to the "receiver".
 Since we are not using a receiver the 6V power and ground wires on the ESC connector must be removed,leaving a single pin for the PWM input.
-The servo should not be driven directly from the Jetson Nano since it will only take 5 volts and may draw a lot of current.
-There are two voltage regulators - one to power the Jetson Nano at 5V and the other can be used to power the servo at 7.4V.
+The servo should not be driven directly from the Jetson NANO since it will only take 5 volts and may draw a lot of current.
+There are two voltage regulators - one to power the Jetson NANO at 5V and the other can be used to power the servo at 7.4V.
 Therefore, the connections to the servo and ESC must be modified.
-The BEC in the ESC must be completely bypassed and the 7.4V input for the servo must be separated to the voltage regulator and the PWM pin for both have to go to the Jetson Nano.
+The BEC in the ESC must be completely bypassed and the 7.4V input for the servo must be separated to the voltage regulator and the PWM pin for both have to go to the Jetson NANO.

 Banana plugs will be soldered to the ESC's ABC connections, to make it removable.
 A 3-way splitter will be made by soldering 3 16 gauge wire together into one connector.
 '